Industrial Grade 3D Printers

 The Cube Printer Farm will be a set of 14 3D Systems Cube 3 printers converted to RepRap (open source).
 This will allow for mass printing small objects or breaking up a large object into many parts to drastically reduce print time.
 These printers will run basic PLA and will be hooked into one server.
 It is anticipated this project will be completed later this year.

 The Formlabs Form 3B is a Stereolithographic (SLA) 3D printer that utilizes Digital Laser Projection (DLP) to cure UV sensitive resin.
 The printer is capable of resolution ranging from 25-100 microns and has a maximum build size of 14.5cm x 14.5cm x 18.5cm.
 We also house washing and curing chambers for post-processing.
-For general use, multiple printers are available at UT’s Innovation and Collaboration Studio (ICS) in Perkins Hall.
+We can polish clear parts upon request.
+Flexible resin is available, and is the most flexible material we can process in the Maker Lab.
+High temperature resin is available for applications ranging up to 240C.

-The Maker Lab has a HAAS OM2 CNC machine used for high-speed machining.
+The Maker Lab has a HAAS OM2 CNC machine used for small scale machining.
 The 5-horsepower drive can produce spindle speed of up to 30,000 rpm and feed rates of up to 757 inches per minute in the x-, y-, and z-axes.
-The OM2 can be fitted to operate in five axes.
 The small machining volume and rapid speeds make this machine ideal for small, precise prototype parts.
+It is retrofitted with air filtration to enable graphite and other hazardous material milling.

 The OMAX 2626 JetMachining Center is an abrasive water-jet cutter capable of producing water pressures up to 50,000 psi.
 The water-jet cutter is useful for cutting sheet materials that are up to a thicknesses of more than an inch.
 Materials that can be cut include plexiglass, acrylic, aluminum, and some kinds of steel.
 Using the proprietary OMAX software, long and complex series of cuts can be made with exceptional precision.